lenmus/langtool/README.md

-# A helping program for preparing LenMus eBooks
+# A tool for translating and packaging LenMus eBooks

 LenMus Phonascus, "the teacher of music", is a free program to help you in the study of music theory and for training your ear.